jhbardwell/Busy-Bee-Newsletters/README.md

 # ![Demo](/images/demo.png)Demo
 Do you wish to see the current project demonatration?
 Experience it for yourself here.
 # ![Install](/images/install.png)Install
-Do you wish to install the freeware version?
-You can't, not yet.
+There is no installation available, yet.
 The intial stage of the project is still undergoing development.
-You are, however, welcome to download the demo code.
+You are welcome to download the demo code.
 # ![Bugs](/images/bugs.png)Bugs
 Please report all bugs here
 # ![Design](/images/designs.png)Design